How to get started

 SSH

-BMC after booting up will start a standard SSH server on port 22.
-You can use any of your favorite SSH client to log in.
+After booting up, BMC will start a standard SSH server on port 22.
+You can use any of your favorite SSH clients to log in.

 - User: root